-Coffee beans are incredible since they give at least 4 beans of harvest every 2 days and there is chance of obtaining more too.
+The Coffee beans are incredible since they give at least 4 beans of harvest every 2 days and there is a chance of obtaining more too.
 Planting these through spring and summer can give you continuous harvests through both seasons.
 If planted early, they have even better profit value than starfruit in the long run.

-The other way you can get coffee beans is by killing Dust Sprites, which can be found at specific regions.
+The other way you can get coffee beans is by killing Dust Sprites, which can be found in specific regions.
 The drop rates for coffee beans are low.
 However, when you harvest 4 seeds each time, you can quickly plant an entire field of coffee.

 You can put coffee beans in a keg to get coffee, which increases movement speed for a while.
 Otherwise, coffee beans can be sold for a neat profit too.

 This crop is probably the most profitable that you can plant in the summer.
 It is one of the most profitable crops in the game.
-Starfruit takes a really long time of 13 days to fully grow.
+Starfruit takes a really long time 13 days to fully grow.
 However, this turns out to be worth the wait since it easily sells for 750 gold at its base selling price.

 However, the crop can only be bought from the merchant in the desert, and it will take a normal player a fair amount of time to earn access to the desert.
 Also, Starfruit seeds have a really high cost of 400 gold.
 If you don’t have a lot of money, you won’t be able to maximize your gains.
-All of these reasons don’t make the crop really beginner friendly, which bumps down the crop’s ranking somewhat.
+All of these reasons don’t make the crop really beginner-friendly, which bumps down the crop’s ranking somewhat.

 However, starfruit also has other characteristics.
 Starfruit is required to build the Junimo Hut, something that you’d like to build later on.
 You can also turn the Starfruit into jelly or wine.
 Doing this will more than double the value of the crop and you’ll have an extreme return on your investment.